Documentation for the MoonBooth SEO Theme for Hugo

 Demo

 This site (moonbooth.com) uses the theme, as does its sister site, Julia School, where I publish Julia language tutorials.
-The Julia School GitHub repo is public, if you want to see how I’ve implemented everything on this page.

 Installation